 Graduate School Admission 101 – Stephanie Kit Associate Director of Career Services will present an informative overview in the University Center’s Room 221.
 Topics include the graduate school admission process, types of degrees, timelines, finding programs, and much more.

-Gamma Sigma Delta Spring Awards – This luncheon awards ceremony by the honors society of agriculture takes place in the Plant Biotechnology Building and celebrates the accomplishments of outstanding students.
+Gamma Sigma Delta Spring Awards – This luncheon awards ceremony by the honor society of agriculture takes place Friday April 25 in 136 Brehm Building and celebrates the accomplishments of outstanding students.

 Monday, April 21, 9:00 a.m. – 7:00 p.m.